EgorShab/software/ExploreBooking/README.md

 - <b>passport & passport-local:</b> Handles user authentication.

 ### License
 This project is licensed under the MIT License.
-For more details, see the LICENSE file in the repository.
+For more details, see the [LICENSE](/ExploreBooking/LICENSE "LICENSE file") file.